spreedly/kaffe/README.md

     **NOTE**: With this approach Kaffe will not calculate the next partition since it assumes you're taking over that job by giving it a specific partition.

 ## Testing

 ### Setup

-In order to run the end to end tests, a Kafka topic is required.
+In order to run the end-to-end tests, a Kafka topic is required.
 It must:

 * be named `kaffe-test`
 * have 32 partitions